samsung-cnct/kraken-lib/README.md

 ```

 ### Environment variables
-Add all the vagrant kubernetes environment variables to your current session by
+Add the vagrant kubernetes environment variables to your current session by

 ```bash
 . local_startup.sh